mfthomps/Labtainers/docs/labdesigner.md

                               in a timestamped set that differs from the set in which the resulttag occurs.
                             - note: 'matchacross' cannot be used within the boolean expression defined below.
-              'boolean'     - The goal value is computed from a boolean expression consisting of goal_id's and boolean operators, ("and" & "or"), and parenthisis for precedence.
+              'boolean'     - The goal value is computed from a boolean expression consisting of goal_id's and boolean operators, ("and", "or", "and_not", "or_not", and "not"), and parenthisis for precedence.
                               The goal_id's must be from goals defined earlier in the goals.config file.
                               The goal evalutes to TRUE if the boolen expression evaluates to TRUE for any of the timestamped sets of goal_ids, (see the 'matchany' discussion above).
                               The goal_id's cannot include any "matchacross" goals.
+              'count_greater' The goal is true if the count of true subgoals in the list exceeds the given value.
+                              The subgoal list is comma-separated within parenthesis.
               'time_before' - Both goal1 and goal2 must be goal_ids from previous *matchany* goal types.
                               Evaluates to TRUE if any TRUE goal1 has a timestamp that is before than any TRUE goal2